cirKITers/qml-essentials/docs/index.md

 Curious? :rocket: Get started by heading to the [setup page](https://cirkiters.github.io/qml-essentials/setup/).

-If you want to contribute, please refer to our [contribution guidelines](https://github.com/cirKITers/qml-essentials/blob/main/CONTRIBUTING.md) on Github.
+If you want to contribute, please refer to our [CONTRIBUTING guide](https://github.com/cirKITers/qml-essentials/blob/main/CONTRIBUTING.md) on Github.
 Oh and if you want to know what's being tested, checkout our [coverage report](coverage/index.html).